Overtime – Episode #706: Ben Shapiro, Tim Alberta

 Well, I mean, that's true.

-But the thing about President Trump, just as a politician, and this really isn't to the lion scavenger point, is that he is heterodox but responsive, is the way that I would put it.
+But the thing about President Trump, just as a politician, and this really isn't to the lion's scavenger point, is that he is heterodox but responsive, is the way that I would put it.

-He's definitely, no, no, he's definitely flexible.
+Yes, he's definitely...
+No, no, he's definitely flexible.

-He tried that.
+He's tried that.

 Which is not always a bad thing at all.
+Yeah, exactly.

 The mane is very lion-like.

-Zorg Mamtani would be an example of a scavenger, somebody who's a complete lifelong loser, who has, he was a rapper with less successful record than I have as a rapper.
+But I must say.
+Zoramam Dani would be an example of a scavenger, somebody who's a complete lifelong loser, who has, he was a rapper with less successful record than I have as a rapper.

-That's not even a joke.
+That's not even a joke, that's real.
+Well, we don't.

-All of us in our 20s try things that don't work out.
+Okay, all of us in our 20s try things that don't work out.
+Do we become mayor after doing nothing

 Obviously, his forte was not in rap.
+It may be in politics.

-It seems like his forte is destroying the real estate market and you're increasing crime rates and importing the Intifada.
+It seems like his forte is destroying the real estate market in New York, increasing crime rates, and importing the Intifada.
+That's not my kind of candidate either.

-But I must say, reading your book, which is really interesting, I mean, it's not quite the page turner Charlie's is, but you know.
+But I must say, reading your book, which is really interesting.
+I mean, it's not quite the page turner Charlie's is, but you know.

 But

-there was, it did put me in mind of two authors that I don't know if you would want to be compared to, Nietzsche and Anne Rand.
+there was, it did put me in mind of two authors that I don't know if you would want to be compared to Nietzsche and Anne Rand

-So I quote both of them critically, actually, in the book, particularly Nietzsche.
+So I quote both of them critically actually in the book particularly Nietzsche

-the theory is a little Nietzschean.
+But I mean it's the the theory is a little Nietzschean

-Yes, I mean, in the sense that there are people who are more creative in Bilgin, they ought to be rewarded, and that people who tear things down ought to be not rewarded.
+Yes, I mean in the sense that there are people who are more creative and building they ought to be rewarded and the people who tear things down ought to be not rewarded But I think that's also baseline morality I mean he also went into the fact that you know he or the fact his theory about Christianity is really a religion of losers right because you know, you're saying,

-So what I didn't do good in this world.
+I don't want this world.
+So what?
+I didn't do good in this world.

 My kingdom in the next world.
+The meek shall inherit the earth.

+Right.
 That's when God says, when I die, you'll inherit the earth.

 Yeah,

 that is his obvious critique of religion, is that he basically says that biblical religion upholds the virtue of poverty and failure as opposed to upholding the strong.
+That's his critique.

 I think that's an unfair critique of religion, but I do think that

-that's not everybody, but I hope that good people who believe biblically, which is not everybody who believes biblically, believes that virtue should lead to better results in life than non-virtue.
+virtue, one of the things that I would hope that people who believe biblically, and I know that's not everybody, but I hope that good people who believe biblically, which is not everybody who believes biblically, believes that virtue should lead to better results in life than non-virtue.

 That to me is one, as a believing Jew, that is one of the central points of the book of Deuteronomy, right?
+You're supposed to choose life so you and your children shall live.

-That doesn't mean they have to agree with everything in Deuteronomy or Leviticus.
+Doesn't mean they have to agree with everything in Deuteronomy or Leviticus.

-But that's not going to make it.
+But that's not going to be built.

 I know, but like,